 There are systems for prognostic risk-scoring of CMML.
 These predict how well CMML is likely to respond to standard treatments and how likely it is to progress to AML.
 You can ask your specialist if you are interested in your risk score and what this means.

-There are three main drugs used in treatment of CMML:
+There are three groups of chemotherapy drugs that are used in treatment of CMML which are:

 New treatments and treatments on the horizon